- Different strengths available

 Pravastatin prevents the production of cholesterol by the liver and also reduces the levels of cholesterol and other fats in your body.
 Pravastatin does this by blocking the action of a certain enzyme that is needed to make cholesterol.
 This is important because when there is excessive cholesterol, you can accumulate small fatty patches on the wall of blood vessels and block them.
 This increases the number of heart and blood vessel diseases, such as heart attack and stroke.

 Always take your tablets exactly as your doctor has instructed you.

-It can be taken with or without food, Swallow the correct number of tablets with glass of water.
-Ask doctor for advice if you are unsure of the dose to take.
+It can be taken with or without food, Swallow the correct number of tablets with a glass of water.
+Ask a doctor for advice if you are unsure of the dose to take.

 Take pravastatin once a day in the evening.
 This is because your body makes most cholesterol at night.
 The usual dose is 10mg to 40mg, your dose depends on your cholesterol levels and what’s other medicines you are taking.